Core Concepts

 3. An org_members row making you the owner.

-This is wired up with three Postgres triggers (handle_new_user, handle_new_user_org, handle_new_org_workspace), so the first time you land on /dashboard you already have a complete environment to work in.
+This is wired up with three Postgres triggers (handle_new_user, handle_new_user_org, handle_new_org_home_canvas), so the first time you sign in you already land on a complete environment.

-You can create additional orgs from the dashboard or the org switcher in the breadcrumb.
+You can create additional orgs from the org switcher in the breadcrumb.

 How membership works